Nobuyo Ōyama: Death

 Ōyama died of senility in Tokyo on September 29, 2024, at the age of 90.
 Actors Seven announced her death that October, and many animators, voice actors, and fans paid tribute to her on social media.
 Later in the month, a dedication to Ōyama was shown during the broadcasting of Doraemon and Sazae-san.

 The Fujiko F. Fujio Museum and Doraemon's current voice actress Wasabi Mizuta also wrote eulogies for her.

+Her grave is located at Daiunji Temple, Shibuya Ward.

+In April 2026, it was reported in "Josei Seven Plus" that her home located in Tokyo was sold in February of that year and because there are no heirs following both her and Sagawa's deaths, the entire estate has been turned over to the national treasury.